deltam/trojure/README.md

-# trojure
+# Trojure

-FIXME: write description
+Tropy on Clojure.
+Work on GAE/J.

 ## Usage